TwilioLatamEngHub/plugin-conversations-outbound-whatsapp/README.md

 ## Customization

 For example purposes, this plugin comes with hard coded templates which are added in the `src/utils/templates.js` file.
-Feel free to maintain the same logic by pasting your templates there or change the whole logic to your needs.
+Those examples might NOT work for your account.
+You have to first approve your own templates in the console (as per the instructions given in the link shared previously), and then paste them exactly in the array as a string.
+About the code logic, feel free to maintain the same one or change the whole logic to your needs.

 ## Setup